Morteza-Asadi-Shalmaiy/facial-recognition-pipeline-repo/README.md

 no Azure Face), and designed from the ground up around realistic surveillance conditions: low resolution, distant or angled faces, and presentation attacks.

-Built as a portfolio project to demonstrate an end-to-end identity-verification pipeline suitable for realistic CCTV-style scenarios.

 ## Results for [First Module](https://github.com/Morteza-Asadi-Shalmaiy/facial-recognition-pipeline-repo/tree/main/modules/face-recognition) the base of our FR

 ### Before / After